Elasticsearch

 READER NOTE*

-Please refer to Elasticsearch’s Quick Start Guide for more on managing your service.
+Refer to Elasticsearch’s Quick Start Guide for information on managing a service.

-Click on the hamburger menu in the top left corner to reveal the sidebar menu, then select Stack Management under Management.
+Click the hamburger menu to reveal the sidebar, then select Stack Management under Management.

-Select Users under Security, then click Create user.
+Select Security > Users, then click Create user.

 Input the Username and Password.
-Choose the Roles you want to grant to the user.
-Click Create User to confirm you configurations.
+Choose the Roles to grant to the user.
+Click Create User.

-Select Roles under Security, then click Create role.
+Select Security > Roles, then click Create role.

-Name your customized roles.
-Use the drop-down menu to select Cluster privileges and Index privileges as desired.
-Click Create role to confirm your configurations.
+Name the role, select Cluster privileges and Index privileges as desired, then click Create role.

-c.
-Return to Users and find the user you have created.
-You can grant the custom role to the user using the Roles dropdown menu.
-Click Update user to confirm your configurations.
+Return to Users and find the recently created user.
+Assign them the custom role using the Roles dropdown menu.
+Click Update user.

 Configuring D3 SOAR to Work with Elasticsearch